-The Messaging tab contains a list of the communication plan forms that you have permission to use to create notifications.
+The Messaging page contains a list of all forms you have permission to use to create notifications.
 The values that you enter into a form are used to create the email, text (SMS), and voice notifications that are sent to message recipients.

 - Click the Messaging tab.

-- Select the communication plan and form that you want to send and click on its name to open it.
+- Select the form or scenario that you want to send and click on its name to open it.

 - Fill out the form values.
-For more information about filling out form values, see Configure form settings.
+For more information about filling out form values, see Configure message options.

 - Click Send Message.

 - xMatters displays the Event Report for the event, where you can see the event progress, and view responses.
-For more information about the Event Report, see Events report
+For more information about the Recent Event Report, see Recent Events Report.